 Creamy Tuna Salad Tapas

-This simple recipe for Creamy Tuna Salad Tapas can be made in a few minutes and is very moist and tasty.
+You can make this simple recipe for Creamy Tuna Salad Tapas in a few minutes.
+It is very moist and tasty.

 This recipe is similar to my Keto Tuna salad that you can find elsewhere on this site, but without the tomatoes.